Travelling Jezebel

 Just like everywhere else in Albania, well-dressed old men sit on the side of the road playing games of backgammon while kittens chase leaves that blow in the wind.
 Impressive Ottoman architecture gives home to artisan stores selling handwoven carpets, the double-headed Albanian eagle is everywhere, and beyond all this are the looming mountains in the distance, ready to protect the city from intruders.

-Are you intrigued yet?
-If you are, then be sure to read on for my complete guide to Gjirokastra, Albania.
-In this guide I have included things to know before you visit, on how to get to Gjirokastra, where to stay in Gjirokastra, and of course all of the best things to do in Gjirokastra, Albania.
+In this guide I have included things to know before you visit, on how to get there, where to stay in Gjirokastra, and of course all of the best things to do in Gjirokastra, Albania.

 Gjirokastra, Albania – A Complete Guide